AndyNotfound/MemoryGame/README.md

 # Memory Game
 Just Some Typical JavaScript practice - Memory Game.
+Please, don't mind the User Interface, I didn't put any work to it.

 ## Feature
 <ul>